doitintl/help/gitbook/cmp/flexsave/aws.md

 #### What changes should I expect to see in my AWS Console?

-* Flexsave will dynamically add or remove AWS accounts to your AWS Organization
-  * You should expect to see AWS accounts with a 3-year Saving Plan and names like `fs-xxxxx`
+For customers with a dedicated billing account, Flexsave will dynamically add or remove AWS accounts to your AWS Organization.
+These accounts carry the Saving Plans used by Flexsave.
+You should expect to see AWS accounts with 3-year Saving Plans and names like `fs-xxxxx` attached to your AWS organization.
-  * These accounts carry the Saving Plans used by Flexsave

 #### Can I use Flexsave if I am already using SPs or RIs?